Pailin province: Cambodian Conflict

+Post-Khmer Rouge

 Some leaders went into hiding in fear of punishment for their crimes, although other leaders lived openly in the province.
 As of September 2007, Pailin's remaining Khmer Rouge leaders were being rounded up to face justice by an international tribunal, including Khieu Samphan and Nuon Chea.

-Since the war, Pailin suffered an economic decline and failures of local businesses.
-However, the now politically stable area is seeing a new wave of tourism focused on its ancient temples, natural forests and wildlife, and especially the precious gem market.
+Since the war, Pailin has suffered an economic decline and failures of local businesses.
+However, the now politically stable area is seeing a new wave of tourism focused on its ancient temples, natural forests, and wildlife, and especially the precious gem market.